-More details can be found on the Department of Trade, Employment and Training (DTET) website: https://dtet.qld.gov.au/
+More information about vocational education and training is available on the Department of Trade, Employment and Training website.

 Free Apprenticeships for Under 25s

-If you are under 25 and doing a priority apprenticeship or traineeship, the Queensland Government may pay your training fees.
-This can mean your training is fully covered, depending on eligibility and your qualification area.
+If you are under 25 and completing a priority apprenticeship or traineeship, the Queensland Government may pay your training fees.
+This can mean your training is fully covered, depending on your eligibility and qualification area.

 Career Start